<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2936/where-do-anarchists-place-scientists-in-society</guid>
+<guid isPermaLink="true">https://anarchy101.org/24255/how-many-anarchists-are-in-the-world</guid>

 </item>